Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Alternative Modes of Transportation

 Hoverboards.
-Hoverboards, including self-balancing scooters (Bird, Lyme, etc.), battery operated scooters, and hands-free Segways, are prohibited on campus.
+Hoverboards, including self-balancing scooters (Bird, Lyme, etc.), battery operated scooters, hands-free Segways, and electrical bikes are prohibited on campus.

 Scooters.
-No electric scooters are allowed on campus inside the gates, unless approved as an accommodation for a disabled student.
-For safety purposes, there is a designated parking area for electric scooters outside the gates along the curb of University Street located just south of the Tutwiler crosswalk and near the Bellingrath pedestrian gate.
-This is the only approved parking location for electric scooters.
+No electric scooters are allowed on campus or inside the gates, unless approved for a student as an accessibility accommodation.
+For safety purposes, there is a designated parking area for electric scooters outside the gates along the curb of University Street located just south of the Tutwiler crosswalk and near the Bellingrath Hall pedestrian gate.
+This is the only approved parking area for electric scooters.

 Printed from: https://handbook.rhodes.edu/student-handbook/campus-safety-policies/alternative-modes-transportation